Create multi-generational impact

 We partner with respected research organizations to assess and improve our programs’ individual and community impact.

-See how we encourage lifelong learning including what we’ve found works, and what doesn’t.
+See how we encourage lifelong learning – and learn what we find works, and what doesn’t.

 Oregon State University Design Challenge Analysis